MarkMdvn/FarHouse/README.md

 ![screenshot](https://github.com/MarkMdvn/FarHouse/blob/main/Hotel-Project-Frontend/public/readme-images/1-Main-Homepage.png)

 # ⚠️ Attention:
 This is a really extensive project.
-If you just want a summary, please scroll down to the "Summary" section.
+If you just want a summary, please scroll down to the <a href="#Summary">"Summary"</a> section.

 ---